lzontar/Partitioning-of-urban-networks-to-optimize-postal-delivery-routes/README.md

 This is the repository used for our Introduction to network analysis course at UL-FRI.

+Deploy of our project is available at: [https://delivery-sys-opt.herokuapp.com/](https://delivery-sys-opt.herokuapp.com/)

+Project report is available at: [report.pdf](report.pdf)
 ## Branching ##

 Repository currently only has one branch, the `master` branch.